Richard Beeard: Master Harry Whoball's Mon to Master Camell Greets

 Beeard's origins are obscure.
 There is no record of his existence until 1552, when he took part in the sequence of mainly humorous poems which followed in the wake of the contention between Thomas Churchyard and Thomas Camell.
 None of the items in this literary quarrel is dated, but all of them are now thought to have been composed in 1552.
 Beeard first wrote a short poem called: Master Harry Whoball's Mon to Master Camell Greets.
 (The word mon is the form of man used in the Mummerzet of this poem.)
 It was printed by Richard Lant, and is a reply by Beeard, posing as the servant of the clown Harry Whoball, to Camell’s To Goodman Chappell's Supplication.
 (Geoffrey Chappell is the name of a probably fictitious contributor to the set of poems, and Churchyard is no doubt the real writer.)
 Beeard’s name is not given, but an acrostic reveals the author as: Ar.I.S.A.A.Ar.D.B.Y.A.Ar.D.
-Whoball's servant berates Chappell for not recognising the dignity of his wealthy and substantial master, and accuses him over writing whilst drunk.
+Whoball's servant berates Chappell for not recognising the dignity of his wealthy and substantial master, and accuses him of writing whilst drunk.